-What I Learned From One Year of Blogging Anonymously
+What I Learned From One Year of Anonymous Blogging

-It’s been almost one year since I started this journey of blogging anonymously.
+It’s been one year since I started this journey of blogging anonymously.

 When I researched and purchased my domain name, set up a pretty basic and free WordPress theme.
 Signed up for a few free online courses.
 And dove headfirst into the glamorous world of beginner blogging.